Battle of Saunshi

-The Battle of Saunshi was fought between the Kingdom of Mysore and the Maratha Confederacy in 1777.
-Hyder Ali attempted to try to regain his lost territories of Malabar and Coorg from the Marathas and was successful in doing so.
-Hyder Ali decided to attack the Marathas at Saunshi.
-Hyder Ali sent his trusted general Muhammad Ali to attack the Maratha garrison stationed at Saunshi.
-The result of the battle was a decisive victory for Mysore and Hyder Ali against the Maratha forces.
+The Battle of Saunshi was fought between the Kingdom of Mysore and the Maratha Empire in 1777.
+Hyder Ali attempted to regain the territories of Malabar and Coorg from the Marathas and was successful in doing so.
+Hyder Ali decided to attack the Marathas at Saunshi, sending his trusted general Muhammad Ali to attack the Maratha garrison stationed there, achieving a decisive victory for Mysore and Hyder Ali against the Maratha forces.
 Maratha Chief Konher Rao was killed in the battle and Pandurang Rao was captured and taken as a prisoner by the Mysore forces.